LEGO® Therapy in NeuroKind London

 A pile of small yellow LEGO minifigure heads with various facial expressions.

-Our LEGO® Therapy sessions are suitable for children aged 6–12 who may:
+Our LEGO Therapy sessions are ideal for children who:

 Two children playing with colorful plastic building blocks on a wooden surface.